-The number of devices connected to the internet grows.
-This increases the attack surfaces for cyber criminals.
+The number of devices connected to the internet is growing daily.
 On top of that: the speed at which software and updates are released is increasing, which creates a great battlefield for criminal hackers to attack.

 Coordinated Vulnerability Disclosure is a form of disclosure: the transfer of information from an external source to a company or organisation, in this case regarding the security of IT systems.
 There are four ways a researcher or criminal can handle the information of a vulnerability: